NCAR/DART/docs/pages/Getting_Started.md

 Based on the default Lorenz 63 `input.nml` namelist for *filter* included in the DART repository, the assimilation will have three stages:

-1. The *preassim* stage, where the ensemble is generated.
-The file `preassim.nc`, which contains the pre-assimilation model trajectories for all the ensemble members, will be written.
+1. The *preassim* stage, where the ensemble  is updated by advancing the model.
+The file`preassim.nc`, which contains the pre-assimilation model trajectories for all the ensemble members, will be written.
 2. The *analysis* stage, where the data assimilation is conducted.
 The post-assimilation model trajectories for all the ensemble members will be written to `analysis.nc`
 3. The *output* stage, which writes the file `obs_seq.final` containing the actual observations as assimilated plus the ensemble forward-operator expected values and any quality-control values.
+This stage also writes the `filter_output.nc` file containing the ensemble state from the final cycle, which could be used to restart the experiment.

 DART has now successfully assimilated our updated observations with a 6 minute model time step and assimilation every 36 minutes. *:tada:*